wp-plugins/activecampaign-subscription-forms/readme.txt

 4. Choose which subscription forms to cache locally, any optional sub-settings for each, then hit Update again.
 5. Use `[activecampaign form=ID]` shortcode to display a form anywhere on your site where shortcode syntax is supported.
 6. Embed multiple forms onto a single page!
+7. Enable site tracking to have page visits tracked to ActiveCampaign.

 == Frequently Asked Questions ==